galls2/OMG/README.md

 # OMG

 OMG (On the fly Model checking with Guided abstraction) is a model checking framework for CTL propetries.
-** Add paper sometime **

 ## Input
-Run python main.py -help to view command line arguments and their usage.
+Run python main.py --help to view command line arguments and their usage.

 ## Output
 FILL OUT SOMETIME!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!